 Two ASMS seniors have recently been selected to study or intern for a year in Germany.
 Nathan Amos of Baldwin County was named one of twenty to be admitted to the Two Steps Ahead Program at the University of Alabama.
 Only 100 of the brightest engineering freshmen are considered for the exchange, and the College of Engineering selects 20 students to participate.
 Amos will spend two summers in intensive German classes, a semester interning with Mercedez-Benz, then a year at Hochschule Esslingen, University of Applied Sciences, where students will also have the opportunity to intern at the headquarters of Mercedez-Benz.
-The Two Steps Ahead program hopes to provide students trained to meet the demand for electric and computer engineers in the automotive industry.
+The Two Steps Ahead program hopes to provide students training to meet the demand for electric and computer engineers in the automotive industry.

 “I have always wanted to study abroad,” Amos states.
 “This program will give me the cultural experience of an exchange and the career experience of working with a multinational corporation.
 I’m excited to build on my engineering major while also being abroad.”